moiatgit/abs-guide-ca/sphinx-abs/arrays.rst

 permits simulating multi-dimensional ones.

-**Example 27-17.
-Simulating a two-dimensional array, then tilting it**
+Exemple 17.
+Simulating a two-dimensional array, then tilting it

 .. code-block:: sh